mamikula/Elevator-System/README.md

 Simple frontend application presenting prepared functionalities.

 ## How to run
 I have prepared docker-compose.yaml and sript.sh that allows to run backend and frontend.
-You can run application by calling:
+You can run application by calling from terminal(or try to double click on script.sh):
 ```bash
 sh script.sh
 ```